nutty-guineapig/htb-pub/README.md

 | Mango | Medium | 26/10/2019 | Blind noSQL Injection |

 ## Autopwns
+Scripts that will automate exploit of the box and pull user/root flags, etc.

 | Box Name | HTB Difficulty | Release Date | Comments |
 |----|-----|----|----|
 | Quick | Hard  |  25/04/2020 | `<TBD>` - Boxes are not retired yet |